krillavilla/krillavilla/README.md

 I'm not talking about entrepreneurship or starting a business; I'm weary of being turned down for jobs and I want to give myself work to do.

-I decided going back to school full-time to gain the foundation I need to fight against hackers that utilize AI toolsets to steal money and/or data from the community.

 -------
 📖 Continuing...
 -------